VernonKoh/ASG1/README.md

-# LUGATTI
+# BUGATTI
-Lugatti is a Automobile car company that specialises in combining an artistic approach with superior technical innovations in the world of super sports cars.
+Bugatti is a Automobile car company that specialises in combining an artistic approach with superior technical innovations in the world of super sports cars.

 **Automobiles Ettore Bugatti was a German then French manufacturer of high-performance automobiles.
 The company was founded in 1909 in the then-German city of Molsheim, Alsace, by the Italian-born industrial designer Ettore Bugatti.
 The cars were known for their design beauty and for their many race victories.**

-I would be creating a car company website based on **BUGGATI** but i would change its name to **LUGATTI** :+1:
+I would be creating a car company website based on **BUGGATI**

 ![This is the picture](https://cimg2.ibsrv.net/ibimg/hgm/1920x1080-1/100/800/the-final-bugatti-divo_100800186.jpg)

 ### Design Process :rocket:
 ------------------
-This website is for people that are interested in buying a **Luggati** car, The objective of this website is to provide people a better understanding about the **Specifications**, **Models** and **Information** about the car.
+This website is for people that are interested in buying a **Buggati** car, The objective of this website is to provide people a better understanding about the **Specifications**, **Models** and **Information** about the car.
 This would help users understand why the car cost this much and how much effort is put into making this car.

 The website only allows people to book a test drive/book appointment to take a test drive of the car or to purchase the car at the dealership itself as it is a really expensive and limited car so users have to order it at the dealership itself.